 (2) The review panel must consider the decision appealed against and submit to the Board, within the time the Board allows, a written recommendation on the issues raised by the appeal.

-[Section 58H inserted by No. 44 of 2008 s.
+[Section 58H inserted: No. 44 of 2008 s.
 38.]

 58I.
 Reference back to Council